 Organizing and tracking violations by hand takes time and effort.
 Manual tracking also creates more room for human error.
 Homeowners often view HOA enforcements as encroaching on their property rights.
 In fact, only 57% of Americans living within HOA communities say they like their HOAs.
 Consequently, it is important to strike a balance between treading lightly and maintaining a firm stance on important rules.

 Should a specific issue end up in a courtroom, the more consistent you have been with enforcing these rules, the stronger case you can make to protect the HOA and its interests.
 This is especially important for cases that involve discrimination complaints.

 Invest in Automation Technology

-Here are some additional reasons to choose automated solutions:
+Here are some additional advantages offered by automated solutions: